jina-ai/jina/docs/how-to/gpu-executor.md

 ## Running on GPU and CPU locally

-Let's try it out by running the same code on CPU and GPU, so we can observe the speedup we can achieve.
+We can observe the speed up by running the same code on both the CPU and GPU.

-To toggle between the two, simply set your device type to `'cuda'`, and your GPU will take over the work:
+To toggle between the two, set your device type to `'cuda'`, and your GPU will take over the work:

 ```diff
 + f = Flow().add(uses=SentenceEncoder, uses_with={'device': 'cuda'})